Did2468/ULPF/README.md

 JSON, CEF-like, or plain-text form) into a single, lossless, ECS-normalized event schema, ready for SIEM ingestion, correlation, threat hunting, and ML analytics.

-Built for the "Universal Log Standard" hackathon problem statement — see [Problem statement coverage](#problem-statement-coverage) below for how each requirement is met.
+Built for the "Universal Log Pre-processing Framework" Smart India Hackathon problem statement problem number-26156.see [Problem statement coverage](#problem-statement-coverage) below for how each requirement is met.